NeymarL/ChineseChess-AlphaZero/README.md

 options

 * `--type mini`: use mini config, (see `cchess_alphazero/configs/mini.py`)
-* `--total-step`: specify total step(mini-batch) numbers.
+* `--total-step TOTAL_STEP`: specify total step(mini-batch) numbers.
 The total step affects learning rate of training.
 * `--gpu '1'`: specify which gpu to use

 **View training log in Tensorboard**